mlswg/mls-protocol/draft-ietf-mls-protocol.md

 members' leaf nodes.
 The tree hash of a tree is the tree hash of its root node, which we define recursively, starting with the leaves.

-The tree hash of a leaf node is the hash of leaf's `LeafNodeHashInput` object which might include a `LeafNode` object depending on whether or not it is blank.
+The tree hash of a leaf node is the hash of leaf's LeafNodeHashInput object.
+The `leaf_node` field MUST be populated if and only if the leaf node contains a value (i.e., it is not blank).

 ~~~ tls
 struct {